Skip to content

 Consider this example phased approach:

 Your implementation plan should include specific milestones, success criteria, and feedback mechanisms.
 Regular checkpoint reviews allow you to adjust the plan based on actual adoption rates and identified challenges.
-Remember, building these dashboards and portfolio views for governance isn't just about technology—it's about creating happy users who can finally see and control their entire project landscape from a single vantage point.
+Remember, building these dashboards and portfolio views for governance isn't just about technology—it's about creating happy users who can finally see and control their entire project activities from a single vantage point.

-4. Test Integration Points Thoroughly
+4. Test Integration Points Thoroughly: An Audit of Your Systems

 Testing an integrated project management methodology involves more than verifying that individual processes work correctly.
 You must validate that integration points function as designed and that data flows accurately between connected systems and processes.
+A thorough audit of your integration points reveals gaps before they impact project delivery.

-Begin with unit testing of individual methodology components.
-Can project managers create accurate work breakdown structures?
-Do resource allocation processes correctly identify availability?
 Are budget tracking mechanisms capturing costs at the right level of detail?

 User acceptance testing should involve actual project teams working with real project data.
 This phase often uncovers usability issues and workflow problems that weren't apparent during design.
 Be prepared to refine processes based on user feedback while maintaining the integrity of core integration principles.

-5. Develop Comprehensive Training Programs
+5. Develop Training Programs for All Stakeholders

 Structure your training program in layers: